abhinandandesai/mindex-coding-challenge/README.md

 two new Compensation REST endpoints.
 One to create and one to read by employeeId.
 These should persist and query the Compensation from the persistence layer.

-## Delivery
-Please upload your results to a publicly accessible Git repo.
-Free ones are provided by Github and Bitbucket.